 The concert typically features polkas, waltzes, marches and similar from the Strauss family and their contemporaries.
 Traditional encores are The Blue Danube waltz from Johann Strauss II and the Radetzky March from Johann Strauss I.

-2025 is no different.
-Eight pieces by Johann Strauss II make an appearance in the main programme, honouring the King of the Waltz’s 200th birthday.
+At the 2025 concert, for example, eight pieces by Johann Strauss II made an appearance in the main programme, honouring the King of the Waltz’s 200th birthday.

-And, for the first time ever at the event, the orchestra will play a piece by a female composer: Constanze Geiger’s Ferdinandus Waltz.
+And, for the first time ever at the event, the orchestra played a piece by a female composer: Constanze Geiger’s Ferdinandus Waltz.

 New Year’s concert tickets & dates